Pittsburgh Light Rail: North Shore Connector

 The finished North Shore Connector includes Allegheny station, serving the Heinz Field and Carnegie Science Center.
-Notice the Pittsburgh Steelers banner prominently displayed.
-The red car sports an advertising wrap in the style of Pittsburgh Railways Co coloring and the PAAC 50th Anniversary logo.

 In January 1999, Pittsburgh Regional Transit began undertaking environmental analysis and planning and began construction of a light rail line to connect Pittsburgh's Downtown and North Shore.
 Federal funding was approved for the extension on February 6, 2004.

 The main project involved twin-bore tunnels below the Allegheny River to connect a refurbished Gateway Station, which was the former Downtown terminus, to North Side station, located just west of PNC Park, and Allegheny station, located just north of Heinz Field.
 The completed project opened to the public on March 25, 2012.
 The North Side station serves PNC Park, the Andy Warhol Museum, Allegheny Center and numerous office buildings in the vicinity.
 The Allegheny station serves Heinz Field, the Carnegie Science Center, the National Aviary, the Community College of Allegheny County, the Rivers Casino, and other nearby businesses.

 Unexpectedly high bids from construction companies had stalled construction, originally scheduled to begin in fall 2005.
 The entire project was budgeted at $435 million, with approximately 80% ($348 million) coming from the Federal Transit Administration.
 Pittsburgh Regional Transit began construction in October 2006, with the first bore completed on July 10, 2008, and the second bore under the Allegheny River completed in early 2009.
 Service began on March 25, 2012, with a final cost of $523.4 million.